-- a.
+a.
 This NPR is applicable to NASA Headquarters and NASA Centers including Component Facilities, and Technical and Service Support Centers.
-This NPR applies to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, or to other contractors or grant recipients only to the extent specified or referenced in applicable contracts, grants, or agreements. - b.
-The procedural requirements in this document apply: (1) to all NASA organizations, elements, entities, or individuals; (2) to visitors on NASA property; (3) to all NASA equipment, property, systems, and facilities; (4) during all phases of the life cycle of systems or facilities; and (5) as specified in contract requirements. - c.
-The provisions of this document apply to non-NASA, non-contractor personnel when on NASA property. - d.
-The requirements in this NPR do not supersede more stringent requirements imposed by other Federal, State, or local government agencies. - e.
-In this NPR, a requirement is identified by a "shall" statement and followed by the phrase "(Requirement xxxxx)."
-The number (xxxxx) is assigned to each requirement statement for the Safety and Mission Assurance Requirements Tracking System.
+This NPR applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center (FFRDC), or to other contractors or grant recipients of grants, cooperative agreements, or other agreements only to the extent specified or referenced in applicable contracts, grants, or agreements.

+b.
+The procedural requirements in this document apply: (1) to all NASA organizations, elements, entities, or individuals; (2) to visitors on NASA property; (3) to all NASA equipment, property, systems, and facilities; (4) during all phases of the life cycle of systems or facilities; and (5) as specified in contract requirements.

+c.
+The provisions of this document apply to non-NASA, non-contractor personnel when on NASA property.

+d.
+The requirements in this NPR do not supersede more stringent requirements imposed by other Federal, State, or local government agencies.

+e.
+In this directive, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
+The terms "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are/is" denotes descriptive material.

+f.
+This directive is applicable to NASA directives developed or revised after the effective date of this NPR.

 Note: The word "shall" indicates that the rule is mandatory.
+Noncompliance with a g.
+In this NPR, the word "project" refers to a unit of work performed in programs, projects, and activities.
+Management of a work unit is referred to as "project management," which includes managing programs, projects, and activities.

-Noncompliance with a "shall" statement requires approval of a request for relief per paragraph 1.13.
+"shall" statement requires approval of a request for relief per paragraph 1.13.
 Any text that does not contain a "shall" statement is for information and contextual purposes only.

-- f.
-In this NPR, the word "project" refers to a unit of work performed in programs, projects, and activities.
-Management of a work unit is referred to as "project management," which includes managing programs, projects, and activities. - g.
+h.
 In this NPR, a system is: (a) the combination of elements that function together to produce the capability to meet a need and (b) the end product (performs operational functions) and enabling products (provide life-cycle support services to the operational end products) that make up a system.
-The elements include all hardware, software, equipment, facilities, personnel, processes, and procedures needed for this purpose. h.
+The elements include all hardware, software, equipment, facilities, personnel, processes, and procedures needed for this purpose. i.
 The Center Director for NASA Headquarters is the Assistant Administrator for Infrastructure and Administration.
 In this NPR, requirements for Center Directors applicable to NASA Headquarters also pertain to the Assistant Administrator for Infrastructure and Administration.